Jacques Katmor

-Jacques Mory-Katmor (ז׳אק מורי־קתמור; 4 September 1938 in Cairo, Egypt – 6 September 2001 in Tel Aviv, Israel was an Israeli bohemian/counterculture experimental filmmaker, painter, and, multimedia artist, of anarchical, underground, and, independent leanings.
+Jacques Mory-Katmor (ז׳אק מורי־קתמור; 4 September 1938 in Cairo, Egypt – 6 September 2001 in Tel Aviv, Israel was an Israeli bohemian/counterculture experimental filmmaker, painter, and multimedia artist of anarchical, underground, and, independent leanings.

 Biography

 Jacques Mory was born into a wealthy, Jewish, family in Cairo.
 His father was a realtor and tile factory owner.
 He attended a Jesuit school.
 Upon turning 18, he travelled to Paris and Switzerland to study art at the École nationale supérieure des Beaux-Arts.
 In 1960, he immigrated to Israel.
 He served in the Artillery Corps, taking part in the Six-Day War.

 Art career

 During the 1960s and 1970s, he organized a group of artists and intellectuals who called themselves "The Third Eye," a commune dedicated to the ideas of Timothy Leary.
 He claimed to be strongly influenced by Friedrich Nietzsche and the Marquis de Sade.
 At Avoth Yeshurun's suggestion, he turned his last name into a phonetic rendering of quatre mortes, French for "four deaths."

 His apartment on Dizengoff Street in Tel Aviv, where his only film was shot, was a hub of city life during that time.

 He married translator, model, and, editor Helit Yeshurun, daughter of poet Avoth Yeshurun, while working on his avant-garde 1969 film A Woman's Case.
 He met Ann Tochmeyer during that period.
 She was a model who appeared on the covers of magazines such as HaOlam HaZeh.
 She appeared in his film and he married her after his divorce from Yeshurun.
 The film was a commercial failure, and, hindered his ability to pursue his career as a filmmaker.
 Other works included creating television programs showcasing the works of artists such as Moshe Gershuni, Yosl Bergner (1971), Yaacov Agam (1973), and, Michail Grobman (1974).

 Around 1974, he left Israel for Cambodia, Canada, and, Thailand, with Tochmeyer leaving for San Francisco, and, finally, later, around 1975, for Amsterdam, together with Tochmeyer, returning in 1991.
-Reportedly, while abroad, they both became addicted to cocaine and heroin, while, squatting in abject poverty, forcing him to work in pornography, and, Tochmeyer, to work as a stripper, while, essentially, living in a sort of open relationship, together with artist Buki Greenberg.
-Officially, the cause of his death was listed as alcoholism-related.
+Reportedly, while abroad, they both became addicted to cocaine and heroin, while, in poverty, amongst Amsterdam squatters, forcing him to work in, and, with Tochmeyer, to work as a stripper.
+Together with artists as Buki, they managed to survive.
+Buki Greenberg.
+At a certain stage Jacques and Ann were relocated to Israel.
+Officially, the cause of his death in Israel was listed as alcoholism-related.